MSPM0, MSPM33 Setting

 STEP 1 : SysConfig - Configuration NVM

-At first, you can set the 'Configuration NVM' item such as BCR and BSL configuration.
+At first, you should set the 'Configuration NVM' item such as BCR and BSL configuration.

 First, configure the BCR section.
 'Enable Fast Boot Mode' should be disabled, and 'Enable BSL' should be enabled.